-- Clear Clutter: This is something I have already covered, but because the bedroom often becomes an over cluttered nightmare, it's best to reiterate it.
+- Clear Clutter: This is something I have already covered, but because the bedroom often becomes an over-cluttered nightmare, it's best to reiterate it.
 Get rid of clothes you never wear, pack up those winter clothes, put that pile of change into a container (or take it to the bank), and just clear the clutter from the room.

 - Ceilings and Walls: Here we are again with the ceilings and walls.
-Address these, if you haven't done so already.
+Address these if you haven't done so already.
 Follow the steps above.
 Wipe down ceiling-mounted light fixtures at this time, as well.

 - Dust and Polish Furniture: Now that the clutter is gone from your dresser and nightstand, you can easily dust the furniture.
-Get in to all the little areas you don't normally get to.
+Get into all the little areas you don't normally get to.
 Pull out the dresser and dust the back, move things around and dust underneath, wipe down lampshades, etc. Then, if need be, give your wood furniture a treatment with a wood conditioner.
-Wicker furniture also needs special attention, because wicker tends to dry out and fall apart.
+Wicker furniture also needs special attention because wicker tends to dry out and fall apart.
 Use a vacuum to clean the wicker furniture, and use a soft brush and soapy water to clean the wicker.
 Allow to air dry in the sun.
 Unpainted wicker should be treated with some linseed oil applied with a soft rag.

-- Linens and Curtains: Take down your curtains, dust your blinds, and remove bed linens, including your often forgotten about bed skirt.
+- Linens and Curtains: Take down your curtains, dust your blinds, and remove bed linens, including your often forgotten bed skirt.
 Wash them all.
-Certain curtains cannot be washed in a machine, or must be dry cleaned.
+Certain curtains cannot be washed in a machine or must be dry cleaned.
 Follow appropriate cleaning methods for your window treatments.
-A simple trick for cleaning blinds is to either get one of those dusters designed for cleaning blinds, or get creative, take two old kids socks, preferably ones that are a little fluffy, and place them over a pair of kitchen tongs.
+A simple trick for cleaning blinds is to either get one of those dusters designed for cleaning blinds, or get creative, take two old kids' socks, preferably ones that are a little fluffy, and place them over a pair of kitchen tongs.
 Blinds can also be taken down and cleaned with a mixture of dish soap and vinegar to remove dust, spots, and other grime.

 - Mattress: While you have the linens off of your bed, be sure to give your mattress a cleaning.
 This can be done through a service, or if you feel like handling it yourself, just vacuum the mattress, sprinkle it with baking soda, let sit, and vacuum again.
-Follow this up with by lightly spraying the mattress with vinegar.
+Follow this up by lightly spraying the mattress with vinegar.
 I promise your mattress will not smell like a salad.
-The vinegar has disinfecting properties, and also deodorizes the mattress.
+The vinegar has disinfecting properties and also deodorizes the mattress.
 Allow the mattress to dry thoroughly before placing clean linens on the bed.
 You can also take this time to clean your pillows.

 - Floors: Follow appropriate steps for cleaning the type of flooring you have in your bedrooms.
 Be sure to also clean any rugs that are on your floor; vacuum them, wash them, and be sure that they are completely dry before returning them to your floors.